 5.4) Label the package properly

-USPS offers a wide range of packaging options to meet your shipping needs, and one of them is through labels.
+USPS offers a wide range of packaging options to meet your shipping needs, one of which is through labels.
 Ensure to use the correct ones for your packages.
 Use a Flat Rate label if you’re shipping with USPS Flat Rate Boxes.

-Additionally, while packing, keep in mind that the label is stuck onto the longest side of the package and is not creased or stuck on the edge.
-All the labels and the barcodes on them should face in the same direction.
+Additionally, keep in mind while packing that the label is stuck onto the package's longest side and is not creased or stuck on the edge.
+All the titles and the barcodes on them should face in the same direction.

 5.5) Double-check the zone

 Regardless of which tool you’re using to print out the labels, double-check the address of origin and ensure it is up to date.
-The United States Postal Service charges by zone, and to see the rates per zone you should check out their shipping calculator and their shipping rates chart.
+The United States Postal Service charges by zone, and to see the rates per zone, you should check out their shipping calculator and shipping rates chart.

 6) A few final words

-Shipping rates form a key deciding factor when an eCommerce business chooses a shipping partner.
-They should be fair and budget-friendly for the weight, time duration, and distance that a package needs to be in transit for.
-And while most providers offer a pricing page on their websites, it’s often not enough to get an exact estimate of the cost they’ll incur.
+Shipping rates form a critical deciding factor when an eCommerce business chooses a shipping partner.
+They should be fair and budget-friendly for the weight, time duration, and distance a package needs to be in transit.
+While most providers offer a pricing page on their websites, it’s often not enough to estimate the cost they’ll incur.

-Online shipping calculators come to the rescue in such cases, making computing accurate costs without external help possible.
-USPS offers the USPS shipping calculator so that you can take all the variables into account before arriving at an estimated shipping cost.
+Online shipping calculators come to the rescue in such cases, making accurate computing costs without external help possible.
+USPS offers the USPS shipping calculator so that you can consider all the variables before arriving at an estimated shipping cost.
 An estimation of your shipping cost with a trusted carrier like USPS is an excellent option for ecommerce businesses to get a financial estimate for their shipping operations.

 7.1) Does USPS charge according to size or weight?

 The shipping rates at USPS differ for each service level.
-For the Flat Rate USPS Priority Mail, the volume of the package doesn’t matter, as long the item being shipped fits a corresponding envelope or box that has a pre-assigned rate.
-On the other hand, the shipping rates of USPS Priority Mail is based on the volume and destination of the package.
+For the Flat Rate USPS Priority Mail, the package volume doesn’t matter, as long the shipped item fits a corresponding envelope or box with a pre-assigned rate.
+On the other hand, the shipping rates of USPS Priority Mail are based on the volume and destination of the package.

 7.2) What is the cheapest method for international shipping?